commitd/speedy-spotless/README.md

-# speedy-spotless
+# Speedy Spotless

 For easy formatting of staged changes.
 Inspired by [pretty-quick](https://github.com/azz/pretty-quick).

-It includes all goals from Spotless Maven Plugin but includes a new goal *apply-staged*.
+It includes `apply` and `check` goals from Spotless Maven Plugin but also includes the new goal `staged` to trigger the formatting of files staged in Git.

-`speedy-spotless:apply-staged` will only format staged files.
-Partially staged files will still be formatted but will trigger an error (cancelling say a Git commit).

-Speedy Spotless can easily be added as part of a pre-commit hook, e.g.:
+## Installation

+Speedy Spotless supports the exact same configuration options as Spotless Maven Plugin.

+Additionally the `install-hooks` goal may be used to install a pre-commit Git hook to format staged files when committing.

 ```xml